PidiGalaxies/photomass/README.md

   --additional-filters ADDITIONAL_FILTERS
-                        other filters without delimiter (e.g. 'zi') --plot                plot png image of source data and masked data
+                        other filters without delimiter (e.g. 'zi') --plot                plot png image of source data and masked data --K, -K               apply K correction
+  --redshift REDSHIFT   galaxy redshift - overrides the one dowloaded from NED
 ```

 The numerical outpus are printed to stdout.
 For example: